tokage/gemini-balance-nextjs/docs/README.md

 4.  **Configure API Access**: Go to the **Configuration** tab and add any tokens you want to grant to your client applications in the "Allowed API Tokens" field.

 Your gateway is now fully configured and ready to use.

+## Deployment with Vercel (Recommended)

+Deploying on Vercel is the recommended method as it provides a seamless Git-based workflow, automatic scaling, and an integrated PostgreSQL database.

+### 1. Fork the Repository

+Start by forking this repository to your own GitHub account.

+### 2. Create a Vercel Project

+1. Go to your Vercel dashboard and click "Add New... -> Project".
+2. Import the repository you just forked.
+Vercel will automatically detect that it's a Next.js project.

+### 3. Add Vercel Postgres Database

+1. In your new Vercel project's dashboard, navigate to the **Storage** tab.
+2. Select **Postgres** and click "Create Database".
+3. Choose a region and connect it to your project on the `main` (or `master`) branch.

+Vercel will now automatically inject the `DATABASE_URL` environment variable into your project's production, preview, and development environments.

+### 4. Deploy

+Push a commit to your main branch (or redeploy from the Vercel dashboard).
+The deployment process is fully automated:

+- Vercel installs dependencies (`pnpm install`).
+- The `postinstall` script (`if [ -n "$VERCEL" ]...`) detects the Vercel environment and runs `prisma generate --schema=./prisma/schema.vercel.prisma` to generate a PostgreSQL-compatible client.
+- The `build` script (`if [ -n "$VERCEL" ]...`) also detects the Vercel environment and runs `prisma migrate deploy --schema=./prisma/schema.vercel.prisma` to apply database migrations before building the application.

+### 5. First-Time Setup

+After a successful deployment, follow the same "First-Time Setup via Web UI" steps as in the local development guide, but access the application at your Vercel domain (e.g., `https://your-project-name.vercel.app`).

 ## Deployment with Docker